Shaun Livingston turns 33 today and is still in the league.

-Shaun Livingston turns 31 today and is still in the league.
-Being 31 in the league doesn't sound so shocking for a player drafted #5 right out of high school, especially since the former Mr Illinois basketball was arguably the best player in the nation.
-But being 31 in the league, 10 years after suffering one of the most gruesome injuries in basketball history is shocking.
+Playing in the NBA at age 33 doesn't sound so shocking for a player drafted fourth out of high school, especially since the former Mr Illinois basketball was arguably the best player in the nation.
+But being 33 in the league, 11 years after suffering one of the most gruesome injuries in basketball history is shocking.